DWWX-TV: BBC (1973–1986)

 When President Ferdinand Marcos declared martial law under Proclamation No. 1081 on September 23, 1972, ABS-CBN was forced to shut down.
 Its stations were seized from the López family: DZAQ-TV Channel 2 was turned over to Roberto Benedicto and relaunched as DWWX-TV Channel 2 (BBC-2) under the Banahaw Broadcasting Corporation (BBC) on November 4, 1973, while DZXL-TV Channel 4 was turned over to the National Media Production Center (NMPC) and rebranded as GTV-4 on February 1, 1974.

 The ABS-CBN Broadcast Center was renamed Broadcast Plaza on February 1, 1974, and became the home of BBC-2, KBS-9, and GTV-4.
 In 1978, BBC-2 and KBS-9 relocated to Benedicto's newly built Broadcast City complex, along with IBC-13 (originally based in San Juan), which was also under Benedicto's control.
 GTV-4 remained at Broadcast Plaza and was rebranded as Maharlika Broadcasting System (MBS-4) in 1980.

 During the People Power Revolution in February 1986, as the Marcos government collapsed, reformist elements of the Armed Forces of the Philippines recognised the strategic importance of seizing the television facilities.
-At around 10:00 a.m. on February 24, 1986, they took control of Broadcast Plaza.
+Around 10:00 a.m. on February 24, 1986, they took control of Broadcast Plaza.
 Later that afternoon, MBS-4 resumed broadcasting under the interim name The New TV-4, with programming led by former ABS-CBN talents and newsreaders.
 It was officially rebranded as the People's Television Network (PTV) in April 1986.

 On September 7, 1986, BBC-2 ceased operations after nearly 13 years on air.